 (A) The provisions of rules 3701-84-75 to 3701-84-79 of the Administrative Code are applicable on the effective date of this rule to each provider of cardiac catheterization services performing procedures on patients less than twenty-two years of age, regardless of the date the service was initiated.

-(B) Except as provided in paragraph (C) of this rule, all pediatric cardiac catheterization services shall:
+(B) All pediatric cardiac catheterization services shall:

 (1) Have on-site a pediatric cardiovascular surgery service immediately accessible from the pediatric cardiac catheterization laboratory by gurney; and